How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 When you're starting, your experience is limited.

-In the first two years of being in the reseller business, I lost about $3000 on fakes.
-I was so sure I can tell replicas from the real deal.
+In the first two years of being in the reseller business, I lost about $4,000 on counterfeit bags, without having a hint of intention to do so.
+First, I used to believe the sellers, but after some time I was also too sure that I can tell replicas from the real deal.
 I was wrong and apparently it cost me a lot.

-Authenticate each item you buy.
-That's obligatory.
-It doesn't matter if you miss out on good deals, there's time for everything.
-The main goal of the first stage is not to lose money.
+Let someone get this amazing deal.
+You miss out on some good deals, but there's time for everything.
+The main goal of the first stage is, as with every investment, not to lose money.

-You can always contact me regarding authenticating Louis Vuitton, Chanel or Gucci items.
+You can always contact us regarding authenticating Louis Vuitton, Chanel authentication services or Gucci authentication.

 3. Act Fast!